With being at home more often make sure to keep you and your loved ones safe by checking your Carbon Monoxide detectors.

-Sioux Falls, SD – November 2019 – With winter just around the corner, temperatures are dropping, and furnaces are turning on which makes for higher risk of Carbon Monoxide poisoning.
+Sioux Falls, SD – November 2019 – During colder months furnaces are turning on which can make for a higher risk of Carbon Monoxide poisoning, but that’s not the only place CO can build.
 Macurco wants to remind you to make sure your CO monitor is working correctly and to encourage those who do not have a CO monitor installed to think twice.

 “With no way of knowing the presence of Carbon Monoxide, the only true defense is the installation of a Carbon Monoxide monitor.
 Your home is meant to be a safe haven for the things you care about the most in life.
 Don’t let the silent killer be the cause of an unwanted accident.” said Branden Dewing, Hazardous Solutions Specialist.